serebrov/docker-python27-pandas/README.md

-Docker container with python and numpy, scypy and pandas installed.
+Docker container with python and numpy, scipy and pandas installed.